BrentGrammer/PROGNOTES/Architecture/CleanArchitecture-BobMartin.md

 The architecture of a system should scream what the system is not what framework it uses.
 Folders and files should obviously indicate it is a healthcare system or an accounting system etc.
 Review track 28 or 27.

-Good architecture is divided into layers:
+### Good architecture is divided into layers:

-Entities
-Business rules
-Database
-Ui
-\*From high level at top to low level at bottom
+\*From high level at the top to low level at the bottom

+1. Entities
+1. Business rules
+1. Database
+1. UI

+#### Entities

 Track 28

 Entities can be data classes or have functions.
-There are the high level inner circle and no change in the application should affect
+There are at the high level inner circle in the architecture layer and no change in the application should affect them.

+#### Use Cases

 Use cases orchestrate the flow of data to and from the entities.
 We don't expect changes to this layer to affect the entities.
 Changes to the function of the application will affect this layer.